 REMEMBRANCE services are being held in memory of stillborn babies.

-Baby loss and stillborn charities will be holding a Wave of Light Service on Tuesday (October 15) for all those who have lost a child before birth or in infancy to mark baby loss awareness week, which runs from October 9 to 15.
+Baby loss and stillborn charities will be holding a Wave of Light Service for all those who have lost a child before birth or in infancy to mark baby loss awareness week, which runs from October 9 to 15.

 The TeddyRose Foundation – who lost their children Teddy and Rose during pregnancy and birth – are inviting bereaved parents, children, family and friends to join them at St Philips Church on Manor Road in Dorridge from 6.30pm on October 15.

 There will be a short service and an opportunity to light a candle.

 The wave of candles and tree will stay lit and glow for one hour in memory of all the babies.

 Attendees can add a special baby’s name to the remembrance tree, using the pens, cards and the ribbons provided and candles and a packet of Forget-Me-Not seeds will be on offer for people to take home to remember the time they came together to in their children’s memory.

 The Lily Mae Foundation are also hosting a Wave of Light service at St Mary’s Church in Temple Balsall from 6.30pm.